 From: Mi’kmaq Treaties on Trial: History, Land, and Donald Marshall Junior, William Wicken, University of Toronto Press, 2002

-246 Years later, the Colonial elite are now the Provincial elite, and we’ve all been a victim of history repeating.
+246 Years later, the Colonial elite are now the Provincial elite.

 “…the land across from Halifax, which Haligonians and Dartmouthians called Dartmouth, the Provincial elite called ‘Halifax Regional Municipality,’ in honor of neoliberalism and fiscal downloads from higher order governments…

 In naming and re-branding the landscape, the Provincial elite were establishing their claim to it and identifying the land with their vision, rather than the vision of the citizenry within.